martinlynge/bit-docs/content/tutorial/react-tutorial.md

 $ cd tutorial-react
 ```

-We'll use this example project to demonstrate how to work with Bit.
+We'll use this example project to show you how to work with Bit.

 ## Add, Export & Share Components

-In the following section, you'll use a React component and share ([export](/docs/cli-export.html)) it to a remote [Scope](/docs/scopes-on-bitsrc.html#scopes) on [bitsrc.io](https://bitsrc.io).
+In the this section, you'll use a React component and share it ([export](/docs/cli-export.html)) to a remote [Scope](/docs/scopes-on-bitsrc.html#scopes) on [bitsrc.io](https://bitsrc.io).

 ### Initializing Bit on your project